pacphi/docker-terraform-and-jenkins/README.md

 #### backend.tf

 Copy the sample [backend.tf.sample](terraform/clusters/gke/backend.tf.sample) to `backend.tf`.
-(Amend the value for each key in the new file as required and make sure that the end of this file contains a single newline).
+(Amend the value for each key in the new file as required).
 > It's unfortunate that we can't use variables, see this [issue](https://github.com/hashicorp/terraform/issues/13022).

 Upload the file